-In the past few months, users of Facebook Marketplace have reported that they are reeling in dread having been locked out of their accounts due to a major glitch in the system.
-We’ve investigated the bug and below is all you need to know about this Facebook bug.
+In the past few months, Facebook Marketplace users have reported that they are reeling in dread having been locked out of their accounts due to a major glitch in the system.
+We’ve investigated the bug, and below is all you need to know about this Facebook bug.

-Back in 2016, Facebook launched Marketplace, it turned out to be a real game changer on the e-commerce scene.
-Users can buy and sell goods on a direct, safe and reliable platform.
+In 2016, Facebook launched Marketplace; it turned out to be a real game-changer on the e-commerce scene.
+Users can buy and sell goods on a direct, safe, and reliable platform.

-It provides a great way for business people as well as ordinary people looking to get rid of unwanted property to tap into ready market in their communities.
-Buyers on the other hand go a chance not only to browse and shop but also to get into direct contact with the sellers for a more personal touch to the transaction.
+It provides a great way for business people and ordinary people looking to get rid of unwanted property to tap into a ready market in their communities.
+On the other hand, buyers go a chance not only to browse and shop but also to get into direct contact with the sellers for a more personal touch to the transaction.

 Functioned without any major flaws or faults.
 However, here’s what happened next.

-Exactly on Mid-2017, users started to report that their accounts were blocked from using Facebook.
+In Mid-2017, users started to report that their accounts were blocked from using Facebook.
 The problem mainly affected those trying to use the Marketplace feature to sell different items.
-However, there were a few other users who complained about getting blocked despite having no interaction whatsoever with Marketplace.
+However, a few other users complained about getting blocked despite having no interaction whatsoever with Marketplace.

 People would find themselves unable to log onto their accounts for anywhere between 72 hours and a week or even more.

-This major malfunction caused quite an online frenzy with a large number of users coming forward with similar complaints.
-At the time, Daily Star wrote that Facebook responded by releasing an update that claimed to have cleared the bug.
+This major malfunction caused quite an online frenzy, with many users coming forward with similar complaints.
+At the time, Daily Star wrote that Facebook responded by releasing an update claimed to have cleared the bug.